At a glance

 Why focus on gender equality?

 Evidence from dozens of emerging economies shows that when money flows into the hands of women, and when those women have the power to decide how and when to spend it, their lives and the lives of their families are better.
-One study found that the global economy would grow by an estimated $28 trillion by the year 2025 if women were to participate in the economy to the same degree as men.1 If the world can unleash that power for 3 billion women and girls, we will begin to untangle some of the most persistent roots of poverty.
+One study found that the global economy would grow by an estimated US$28 trillion by the year 2025 if women were to participate in the economy to the same degree as men.1 If the world can unleash that power for 3 billion women and girls, we will begin to untangle some of the most persistent roots of poverty.

 To build solutions that benefit women and girls, we also need better data.
 Gender inequality defies clear-cut solutions, in part because we don’t always have information about what works.
 Sometimes we lack evidence entirely.
-By improving the collection and use of data on gender issues, we can bolster our efforts to reduce women’s barriers to equality and economic empowerment.
+By improving the collection and use of data on gender issues, we can bolster efforts to reduce barriers to women’s equality and economic empowerment.

-Finally, as a foundation we consider it critical to consider how gender plays into all our work.
+Finally, as a foundation we consider it critical to consider how gender plays into all of our work.
 In countries and communities around the world, gender affects whether and how individuals can access resources and how much control they have over them.
 If we do not take gender differences into account, our efforts will miss the people who would benefit the most.

 1McKinsey & Company (2015).
 The power of parity: How advancing women’s equality can add $12 trillion to global growth.

-When we set out to develop our strategy, we started with a single question: How do countries tend to progress toward women’s economic empowerment?
+When we set out to develop our Gender Equality strategy, we started with a single question: How do countries tend to progress toward women’s economic empowerment?
 This website outlines how we arrived at our perspective on what’s needed to increase women’s economic empowerment throughout the world.